 For the optional topping: Mix together the granulated sugar and ground cinnamon for the topping in a shallow plate.
 Brush the tops of the loaves with melted butter as soon as they come out of the bread pans, and then roll them in the cinnamon sugar.
 Cool loaves on a rack for at least 1 hour, preferably 2 hours, before slicing or serving.

-What a better way to start the new year than with some Pizza Bites?
-When there’s bread and cheese involved, diets be damned!
+What a better way to start the new year than with some pepperoni pizza bites?
+Look, when there’s bread and cheese involved, diets be damned!
 Actually, I made sure I made these bites before the annual resolution kicked in today so as to avoid any guilt.
 And boy were they worth every bit of anticipation I had about them since Annie posted about them almost a year ago.
 Seriously, they were amazing – so good that I’m ashamed to admit that Kyle and I polished off the whole batch by ourselves on NYE.
 You could fill them with practically anything but the process is simple: cut pizza dough into 20-24 pieces, press some mozzarella cheese and pepperoni (or turkey pepperoni, or cooked ground sausage, etc.) into the dough, and wrap the dough around the filling.
 You’ll bake them for 20 minutes and then watch them get devoured.
 I can’t see these lasting very long at any party so go ahead and double the recipe – your friends will thank you.

 ½ batch pizza dough (enough for 1 pizza) 4 oz. mozzarella cheese, cubed (about 20-24 pieces) Sliced pepperoni